>

 8. Plop Your Hair For Frizz-Free Locks

 Leave scratchy towels for drying the dishes.
 Most regular towels will rough up the cuticle, which leads to frizz and general curl catastrophe.
 To keep curls intact and avoid frizz, opt for micro-fiber towels or a soft cotton t-shirt to blot excess moisture.
 Then plop!
-Lay the t-shirt or micro-fiber towel flat.
+Lay the t-shirt or microfiber towel flat.
 Flip your head over and gently place your curls in the shirt or towel.
 Grab the ends of the towel and start twisting, creating towel twists on each side.
 When your curls are secure, pull the twists back and tie them or clip them together.
 Wait at least 30 minutes (or just go to bed) before removing the shirt or towel.
 Excess moisture will be absorbed and your curls will remain defined and frizz-free.

 9. Be a Satin Doll

 Speaking of bed, that’s another spot that can make or break your curls.
 Rough cotton pillowcases can cause your coils to tangle and frizz.
 Outfit your bed (or at least your pillows) with smooth satin pillowcases.
-Or wrap your hair in a satin scarf or bonnet to keep curls sleek and intact.
+Or wrap your hair in a satin scarf or bonnet to keep your curls sleek and intact.

 10. Comb Correctly

-Comb with care and use seamless, snag-free combs.
+When it comes to how to keep hair curly naturally, comb with care and use seamless, snag-free combs.
 Invest in the best possible quality comb.
 Don’t pull or rake.
 When detangling your hair after shampooing, use a very wide-tooth comb and detangle gently, section by section.
 Always detangle your hair when it’s wet, preferably when it’s protected with a coat of conditioner.
 As far as brushing goes?
 Just don’t.
 It will wreak havoc on your curl pattern by breaking up the hair strands and creating a frothy, frizzy mess.
 You also risk yanking the hair out at the root or breaking it midshaft or creating split ends with a brush.

 11. Lay Off the Heat

-Blow dryers, flat irons, curling irons—all of these thermal tools lead to breakage.
-If you’re a hot tool addict, try to wean yourself off of the heat.
+Blow dryers, flat irons, curling irons — all of these thermal tools lead to breakage.
+If you’re a hot-tool addict, try to wean yourself off of the heat.
 Opt for air drying on the weekends or at night.
 Set your hair in twists or on foam rollers and let it dry naturally.

 When you do use tools, invest in the highest quality you can afford.
 Look for tools containing ionic properties, made with tourmaline or ceramic.
 Always apply a heat protection product prior to styling.